Package cnuphys.rk4

 -

-public int uniformStep(double[] yo, double to, double tf, double h, IDerivative deriv, IStopper stopper, IRkListener listener, ButcherTableau tableau) Integrator that uses the RungeKutta advance with a Butcher Tableau and constant stepsize. (i.e., this does NOT use an adaptive step size.)
+uniformSteppublic int uniformStep(double[] yo, double to, double tf, double h, IDerivative deriv, IStopper stopper, IRkListener listener, ButcherTableau tableau) Integrator that uses the RungeKutta advance with a Butcher Tableau and constant stepsize. (i.e., this does NOT use an adaptive step size.)
 This version uses an IRk4Listener to notify the listener that the next step has been advanced.
 A very typical case is a 2nd order ODE converted to a 1st order where the dependent variables are x, y, z, vx, vy, vz and the independent variable is time.- Parameters:

-- listens for each steptableau
+- listener- listens for each step

-- the Butcher Tableau- Returns:
+- tableau- the Butcher Tableau

 - the number of steps used.